ms-iot/content/en-US/win10/samples/AlljoynDSBSample.md

     GpioPin^ pin;

 In order to expose the GPIO Device to the AllJoyn Bus, we need to create a corresponding Bridge Device (IAdapterDevice) instance.
-Modify the constructor of the AdapterLib’s Adapter.cpp by adding the following:
+Add the following three lines to the Adapter() constructor in the AdapterLib project's Adapter.cpp file:

     Adapter::Adapter()
     	{
     	  -
     	  -
     	  -
     		controller = GpioController::GetDefault();
     		pin = controller->OpenPin(PIN_NUMBER);